codectl/ticket-api/README.rst

     $ flask o365
     ...
-    > authenticate               Set code used for OAuth2 authentication.
+    > authorize                  Grant service authorization to O365 resources.
-    > check-for-missing-tickets  Check for possible tickets that went missing...
+    > check-for-missing-tickets  Check for possible tickets that went missing ...
     > handle-incoming-email      Handle incoming email.

 Each command contains its own instructions and properties.
 Enable ``--help`` flag to get